Top 25 National Wildlife Refuges for Birding

 But even with varied criteria, some locations rise to the top.

-The following list was developed using a subjective weighing of the following non-exclusive list of criteria: the number of potential species (particularly regional specialities); perceived renown among birders and/or appearance on other top birding sites lists; visitor facilities; species and checklist numbers from eBird (higher is better for both); and a dose of geographic balancing.
+The following list (in alphabetical order) was developed using a subjective weighing of the following non-exclusive list of criteria: the number of potential species (particularly regional specialities); perceived renown among birders and/or appearance on other top birding sites lists; visitor facilities; species and checklist numbers from eBird (higher is better for both); and a dose of geographic balancing.

 - Anahuac NWR (Texas)